sk-kavinda-perera/maven/ReadMe.md

 * Fat / Uber Jars are typically complete applications which contain embedded application servers
 * Can be deployed stand alone
 * Docker Images are complete applications which can be deployed stand alone

+**What is a xsd file?** - This Refers to xml schema **what does pom stands for?** - Project Object Model **What is the term used for the combination of Group ID, Artifact Id, and Version?** - Maven Coordinates **What command can you use to tell what version of Maven you are using?** - mvn --version **What command do you use to create a jar file from your Maven project?** - What command do you use to create a jar file from your Maven project?
+**What directory are build artifacts placed in by Maven?** - > /target **How do you add a 3rd party JAR to your Maven project?**Add a dependencies section to the project pom and the 3rd party jar using its maven coordinates.